- Admission Requirements

 - During the first year the student should begin to consider possible academic advisors who might become members of the thesis Advisory Committee.

-- By December the student should have a full Advisory Committee, consisting of a supervisor and two other members.
+- By December of P2 the student should have a full Advisory Committee, consisting of a supervisor and two other members.

-- In this year and subsequent years, the student must meet formally with the members of the Advisory Committee at least once per year and submit the annual report before the end of April.
+- In this year and subsequent years, the student must meet formally with the members of the Advisory Committee at least once per year and submit an annual report, signed by the Supervisor and all members of the Advisory Committee, before the end of April.
+This annual meeting is organized by the student.
+The student should also prepare a CV and a time-line to be shown to the Advisory Committee at the annual meeting and submit them with the report.

-- The Centre’s language requirements in Level Two Latin, French, and German (all pre-requisites for the Major Field exam) should be passed by September, but no later than April, of Year Three.
+- The Centre’s language requirements in Level Two Latin, French, and German (all pre-requisites for the Special Field exam) should be passed by September, but no later than April, of Year Three.

-- The student should take the Major Field examination by the end of the Fall term of Year Three.
+- Ideally, the student should take the Special Field examination by the end of the Fall term of Year Three.
 If progress is delayed by failure to pass the language examinations in the Fall, then the student may sit them in January (French and German only) or April of the same year.
-Upon completion of the language requirements, the student will proceed to the Major Field examination, which must be passed prior to Year Four.
+Upon completion of the language requirements, the student will proceed to the Special Field examination; it must be passed prior to Year Four.

-- Since courses will be completed, the evaluation of the Advisory Committee will be based on the student’s submission of written work related to the thesis.
+- Since courses will be completed by then, the evaluation of the Advisory Committee will be based on the student’s submission of written work: Special Field State of the Literature, Dissertation Proposal, and other writings related to the thesis.
 The minimum requirement is normally 20 pages per term (Fall and Spring).
 The Supervisory Committee determines if the submitted material meets the minimum requirements for quality and quantity.
-By the end of the third year the student should have prepared a CV to be shown to the committee at the annual meeting and filed with the report.

 Extensions Beyond the Sixth Year